Alochke/Workshop-in-InfoSec-assignment-3/module/README.md

 ============================= main.c =============================

-    "And one c file to rule them all..."
+    "One c file to rule them all..."

     Here the initialization and clean-up of the module happens.
     Setting an environment for the other c files to initialize, by registering a character device and a sysfs class and calling the initialization functions of the other c files.